RIR360/development/journal/2025/april.md

 - At that point, you fall to void when you don't do them as usual.
 - If you feel bad and depressed, it's most likely habits are missing.
 - Not contributing to all the areas of your goals will drain you.

+## 04/23/2025
+- Thinking about wether you can do it or not sometimes brings anxiety.